GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

     - _as a revisit to this project after the end of the Data Science Immersive course, I added in modelling with PyCaret to build a better model with higher R2 and lower RMSE_

 3. Predict the values for target column (resale price) in the test dataset
-    -  Use of train-test split, cross-validation, and data with unknown values for the target to simulate the modeling process
+    -  Use of train-test split, cross-validation, and unseen data

 4. Evaluate models